bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-POW Randwick.markdown

 * Doors to EDB's or similar in corridors
 * Doors to en-suites opening into the bed room

+The door families in the table below with the identifier **Opposite** in tehir name cater for the above exceptions in Revit.

 One questions raised from time to time is: why do we show the room number in a big space consuming door tag if there is a room tag showing the same information adjacent?
 Two reasons:

 * To avoid ambiguity in situations like doors opening into corridors (refer to door numbering exceptions above)